-Please also make sure you have an official identity document issued by the General Directorate for Migration Management at the time of application.
+Please also make sure to have an official identity document issued by the Directorate General for Migration Management at the time of application.

 Which forms of marriage are legally binding in Turkey?
 Who can perform a marriage ceremony in Turkey?